MartinGangand/tradeflow/README.md

   <a href="https://codecov.io/github/MartinGangand/tradeflow"><img alt="Coverage" src="https://codecov.io/github/MartinGangand/tradeflow/graph/badge.svg?token=T5Z95K8KRM" /></a>
 </p>

-tradeflow is a library that allows you to generate autocorrelated time series of signs.
+tradeflow is a Python package that allows you to generate autocorrelated time series of signs.

 ## Usage
 Fit an autoregressive model with a time series of signs (e.g, [1, 1, -1, -1, 1, -1, 1, 1, 1, 1, ...]).